VFD Block Diagram, Applications, Advantages, Circuit, Panel

 Generally, a VFD Drive system has three basic distinct subsystems or parts.
 These three parts are a Full Wave Bridge Rectifier, DC Link, and an Inverter.

-Four Diodes or SCRs is required for single-phase full-wave bridge rectifier circuit.
-Six diodes or SCRs is required for three-phase full-wave rectifier circuit.
+Four Diodes or SCRs are required for a single-phase full-wave bridge rectifier circuit.
+Six diodes or SCRs are required for a three-phase full-wave rectifier circuit.

 DC Link or DC Bus: DC Link or DC Bus is nothing more than a DC Filter Circuit.
 This section consists of some Capacitors and inductors.
 This section removes the ripple components from the output DC supply of the rectifier.

-Inverter Circuit: Actually, the main working of a VFD is depended upon this section.
-The Inverter circuit is used to convert the DC supply coming from DC link into AC supply.
+Inverter Circuit: Actually, the main working of a VFD is dependent upon this section.
+The Inverter circuit is used to convert the DC supply coming from the DC link into the AC supply.
 In a VFD, Full Controlled Inverter Circuit is used.
-Controlled inverter circuit means, the waveform of the output AC supply can be controlled.
+A controlled inverter circuit means, the waveform of the output AC supply can be controlled.
 We know that, by controlling the waveform of an AC supply, we can vary the frequency.

 Control System: All operations are controlled by an embedded microprocessor.
 Microprocessor controls the whole control circuit.
 It gives control signals to the rectifier, inverter for their operation.